Top 7 WordPress Security Scams and How to Avoid Them!

 Also Read: Top 5 WordPress Plugins to Boost Your Site’s Performance – Reviewed

-1. Data Leaks: Attackers use credentials obtained from previous data breaches, where users often reuse passwords across multiple sites.
+1. Data Leaks: Attackers utilize credentials reaped from past data breaches, where users frequently reuse passwords over multiple sites.

-3. Account Compromise: Once successful, attackers can exploit the compromised accounts for further attacks or data theft.
+3. Account compromise: The attackers can then use the compromised accounts for larger attacks or data fetching operations.

 2. Monitor Login Activity: Implement monitoring systems to detect unusual login attempts or patterns.